Interstate 91

 Interstate 91 (I-91) is an Interstate Highway in the New England region of the United States.
-It provides the primary north–south thoroughfare in the western part of the region.
-The Interstate generally follows the course of the Connecticut River.
-Its southern terminus is in New Haven, Connecticut, at I-95.
-The northern terminus is in the village of Derby Line, Vermont, at the Canadian border.
-Past the Derby Line–Rock Island Border Crossing, the road continues as Quebec Autoroute 55.
+It is the primary north–south thoroughfare in the western part of the region.
+Its southern terminus is in New Haven, Connecticut, at I-95, while the northern terminus is in Derby Line, Vermont, at the Canada–United States border.
+Past the Derby Line–Rock Island Border Crossing, the road continues into Canada as Quebec Autoroute 55.
 I-91 is the longest of three Interstate highways whose entire route is located within the New England states (the other two highways being I-89 and I-93) and is also the only primary (two-digit) Interstate Highway in New England to intersect all five of the other highways that run through the region.
-The largest cities along its route are New Haven, Connecticut; Hartford, Connecticut; Springfield, Massachusetts; Northampton, Massachusetts; Greenfield, Massachusetts; Brattleboro, Vermont; White River Junction, Vermont; and St. Johnsbury, Vermont, in order from south to north.
+The largest cities along its route, from south to north, are New Haven, Connecticut; Hartford, Connecticut; Springfield, Massachusetts; Northampton, Massachusetts; Greenfield, Massachusetts; Brattleboro, Vermont; White River Junction, Vermont; St. Johnsbury, Vermont; and Newport, Vermont.